-Just days after hinting at exploring vegan protein, Starbucks has confirmed it will cook up a vegan breakfast patty for its US and Canada menus this year.
+Just days after hinting at exploring vegan protein, Starbucks has confirmed it will offer a vegan breakfast patty on its U.S. and Canada menus this year.

 The new breakfast patty will finally bring to fruition a commitment the chain has been making for years: In 2018, in response to Animal Outlook’s in-person request at Starbucks’ annual shareholder meeting, the chain pledged a new vegan food line.
 But after rolling out a vegan macadamia oat cookie, Starbucks quietly discontinued it.
 Then, in 2019, an Animal Outlook representative was again told that we’ll “continue to see work come from [Starbucks] in that area.”

 Over the last few years, select cities have been able to enjoy a vegan cupcake (Miami), Dream Pops ice cream bars (LA), and protein-packed lentil bowls (DC, SF, NYC, and others) from Starbucks, but the vast majority of Starbucks’ US customers seeking kinder, sustainable treats were often limited to oatmeal or chips (although Starbucks UK has made much greater strides, with a variety of offerings from sandwiches to mac and cheese).

 With your help, Jane Velez-Mitchell and Animal Outlook have kept the pressure on, from flooding Starbucks website with requests for vegan sweets on holidays like National Cupcake Day, to starting a buzzworthy social media campaign using Starbucks’ cups and appearing inside and outside the coffee giant’s annual meetings.